pushpachoudhary0412/Thesis_Code/memory-bank/activeContext.md

 - The memory bank was reviewed as required; activeContext.md updated to reflect the current work and next steps.
 Recommend updating `progress.md` next to record concrete progress milestones (I can update that file as a follow-up).

 ## Contacts / branch
-- Current working branch: feature/detectors-memorybank (pushed)
+- Current working branch: master
-- PR: pending (requires GH auth to create via CLI)
+- PR: merged (branch renamed to master)